rust-lang/rust/text/0911-const-fn.md

 The design should be as simple as it can be, while keeping enough functionality to solve the issues mentioned above.

-The intention is to have something usable at 1.0 without limiting what we can in the future.
+The intention of this RFC is to introduce a minimal change that enables safe abstraction resembling the kind of code that one writes outside of a constant.
 Compile-time pure constants (the existing `const` items) with added parametrization over types and values (arguments) should suffice.

+This RFC explicitly does not introduce a general CTFE mechanism.
+In particular, conditional branching and virtual dispatch are still not supported in constant expressions, which imposes a severe limitation on what one can express.

 # Detailed design